6 Simple Ways to Have a Zero-Waste Holiday Season

 1. Choose the Best Christmas Tree for You

-There’s a lot of debate around which Christmas tree is the most sustainable—even on our own Instagram post!
+There's a lot of debate around which Christmas tree is the most sustainable—so much so that we produced an entire report around it.
 Faux trees have their pros and cons, just as live trees have theirs.
 Let’s see what those pros and cons are so you can make the best decision for your living room.

 Pros of Displaying a Faux Tree

 Plastic trees might seem unsustainable because of their main component: plastic.
 However, there are some situations in which a faux tree is the better choice for a zero-waste holiday season, especially if you can use it for many years to come.

 For example, if you or someone in your family is allergic to live trees, having one in the house means a month or two of sneezing and itching.
 More people suffer from Christmas tree allergies than you may think, which some medical professionals say is caused by the sap, pollen, or mold a live pine tree brings into your home.